mff-uk/dataspecer/README.md

 ## Documentation

 General documentation can be found in [the documentation directory](./documentation), containing design decisions and project structure.
+Start there.
 For more information about individual packages, applications, and services, please see the given directory.
 - [@dataspecer/backend-utils](./packages/backend-utils) package
 - [@dataspecer/core](./packages/core) package
 - [@dataspecer/federated-observable-store](./packages/federated-observable-store) package